sane/sane/docs.md

 * To work on your frontend-app you work as you would normally do with ember-cli on `localhost:4200`.
 * You are now good to go.

+*Note: Make sure you have [fig](http://www.fig.sh/install.html) installed.
+If you are on Mac or Windows also [boot2docker](http://boot2docker.io/) and for Linux see: [https://docs.docker.com/installation/ubuntulinux/](https://docs.docker.com/installation/ubuntulinux/)*

 ## Overview